Bardia95/midterm-project/README.md

 # DevStash

-Pinterest for Developers who love to learn
+Pinterest for Developers who love to learn.

 ## Getting Started